-Crestview Leaving the Scene of an Accident Attorneys
+Crestview Leaving the Scene of an Accident Lawyers

 In the State of Florida, it is a felony to leave the scene of an accident if someone was injured or killed in the accident.
 This is also commonly referred to as Hit and Run.
 Drivers have a duty to remain at the scene to exchange information and render aid if someone was injured.

 My name is Tim Flaherty.
 My partner’s name is Brandy Merrifield.
-We defend our clients as a team.
+We are Crestview leaving the scene of an accident lawyers who defend our clients as a team.
 Call Flaherty Defense Firm at (850) 398-8098 and let us help you.

 What duty do I have after an accident in Crestview?